-The First Step Is Let’s Mix Up The Dough
+The First Step Is Let’s Mix Up The Yeast Bread Dough

-These days, I use a stand mixer to make bread or rolls because it does a great job of mixing and kneading the dough.
+These days, I use my Kitchen Aid stand mixer to make bread or rolls because it does a great job of mixing and kneading the dough.
 For the first 30 years that I baked yeast bread, I mixed and kneaded the dough by hand.
 You can, too, but the mixer makes it faster and easier!

 I have the best hint for making bread dough in a stand mixer: Drape the mixer head and bowl with a clean dishtowel when you add flour, and it saves a lot of mess and cleanup.
 My second best hint: Use a large clean paintbrush to sweep runaway flour off the mixer and counter into the trash or sink before you start the soap and water cleanup.
 Less pasty mess, less time.
 I admit it.
 I’m a little lazy.

 Here is how you begin when you use instant yeast.
-(If you have active dry yeast, go back to read about proofing the yeast.)
+(If you have active dry yeast, go back to the link above and read about proofing the yeast.)